dialeleven/php-google-sitemap/README.md

 As you can see the structure is quite similar with the differences being the 'sitemapindex' vs 'urlset' as our opening tag (attributes are identical).
 The tags contained in our sitemapindex/urlset will contain either a 'sitemap' container tag or 'url' container tag.

+## Prerequisties

+This project uses [composer](https://getcomposer.org/) to autoload class files, but have been manually **include**d to be on the safe side.
+One should be able to use this class without composer, but just a forewarning if you have any issues.

 ## How to use the PHP Google XML Sitemap Class